All About Iain Smith

 Smith said that when a director says ‘I’ll make it work’ his blood runs cold.
 He said that too many directors cut too readily and lose magical moments and key scenes, by throwing the baby out with the bathwater.
 This adversely affects the story, which he is so passionate about.

-This is a great lesson for screenwriters, especially in 2016 when writers edit more readily on the page.
+This is a great lesson for screenwriters, especially when writers now edit more readily on the page.
 Sometimes it can really work, especially in terms of character, structure and more realistic budgets, especially when starting out.

 5) Everyone sees their OWN story